Mr-Zamora/FLL_team_name_generator/product_requirements_document.md

 - No user authentication
 - No server database (JSON only)
-- Gemini quota limits
+- No external API dependencies
-- Configuration stored in `config.py` (no environment variables used)
+- Simple configuration (no environment variables used)

 ## Appendices

 - Color palette samples
-- Gemini prompt samples
+- Word component samples
 - Accessibility checklist

 ---